-Chris Brown Threatens to Send Cardi B Flowers in Ongoing Feud With Offset
+Chris Brown Threatens To Send Cardi B Flowers In Ongoing Feud With Offset

-Chris Brown and Offset’s feud doesn’t look like it will be ending anytime soon and now Brown has roped in the rapper’s wife, Cardi B. In an Instagram post on February 9, Brown threatened to send the “Bodak Yellow” rapper flowers, a very obvious instigation towards Offset.
-He also wrote that Offset father should have raised him better.
+Chris Brown and Offset’s feud doesn’t look like it will be ending anytime soon, and now Brown has roped in the rapper’s wife, Cardi B. In an Instagram post on February 9, Brown threatened to send the “Bodak Yellow” rapper flowers, a very obvious instigation toward Offset.
+He also wrote that Offset’s father should have raised him better.

 “I’m disappointed in this n*gga,” Brown wrote, “as his father should have been there more in his life so he wouldn’t come out a lame a** n*gga.”